-- 7.3.1 The Equality Act 2010 requires public authorities to have due regard to the need to eliminate discrimination and advance equality of opportunity.
-The Council must further take into account its wider Public Sector Equality Duty (PSED) under s.149 of the Equality Act 2010 when making its' decisions.
-The public sector equality duty (s.149, Equality Act 2010) requires the Council, when exercising its functions, to have "due regard" to the need to: eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited under the Act, advance equality of opportunity between those who share "protected characteristic" and those who do not share that protected characteristic and foster good relations between persons who share a relevant protected characteristic and persons who do not share it (this involves having due regard, in particular, to the need to (a) tackle prejudice, and (b) promote understanding). - 7.3.2 A Full Equalities Impact Assessment has been undertaken in respect of the Avenue Road regeneration and is attached at Appendix D. The document will be regularly reviewed as the scheme progresses to ensure that there is a current and up to date version.
+7.3.1 The Equality Act 2010 requires public authorities to have due regard to the need to eliminate discrimination and advance equality of opportunity.
+The Council must further consider its wider Public Sector

+Equality Duty (PSED) under s.149 of the Equality Act 2010 when making its' decisions.
+The public sector equality duty (s.149, Equality Act 2010) requires the Council, when exercising its functions, to have "due regard" to the need to:

-- 7.3.3 It is not anticipated that there will be any additional impacts on protected characteristics beyond those already identified as a consequence of the regeneration. - 7.3.4 Within the process of contacting affected third parties and negotiating compensation, allowances will be made to account for vulnerable parties in accordance with the public sector equality duty.
-The Equalities Impact Assessment will be revised to cover the negotiation process and the Council will ensure that it removes or mitigates any potential factors which may interfere with its public sector equality duty. - 7.4 Sustainability (including climate change, health, crime and disorder) - 7.4.1 Planning policy will guide sustainability proposals.
-A sustainability and climate change matrix was issued as part of the October 2021 Cabinet Report and is attached at Appendix B. - 7.4.2 There are no direct sustainability implications as a result of this report. - 7.5 Council Infrastructure - 7.5.1 None
+- a) eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited under the Act; - advance equality of opportunity between those who share "protected characteristics" and those who do not share that protected characteristic and foster good relations between persons who share a relevant protected characteristic and persons who do not share it (this involves having due regard to the need to (a) tackle prejudice, and (b) promote understanding) - 7.3.2 A preliminary Equality and Diversity assessment has been undertaken and attached at Appendix D. - 7.3.3 When contacting interested third parties and negotiating compensation, any vulnerable parties and their requirements will be taken into account in accordance with the public sector equality duty. - 7.4 Sustainability (including climate change, health, crime and disorder) - 7.41 A sustainability and climate change matrix was publicised as part of the Priory Court business case report at 12th January 2023 Cabinet committee.
+The scope of the scheme is unchanged and since the focus of the current report is on appropriation, there are no direct sustainability implications associated with this document.

+7.5 Council Infrastructure

+7.5.1 The Priory Court scheme and actions related to appropriation will be delivered using existing Council resources.